German OL Nouili transferring from CSU to Nebraska, says 'the Huskers have always been a home'

 A familiar face is returning to Nebraska.

-Former Norris standout Nouredin Nouili announced Friday morning that he intends to transfer back to Nebraska to play for the Cornhuskers after spending one season at Colorado State.
+Former Norris standout Nouredin Nouili announced Friday morning that he intends to transfer back to Nebraska to play for the Huskers after spending one season at Colorado State.

 "I see myself as being good enough to be able to get a scholarship at the University of Nebraska and I think I can contribute as soon as possible," said Nouili, who will join the program for spring semester as a walk-on initially.